Packaging 101 Blog

 Let’s get to the point.

-There are many Blog articles (usually surrounded by ads for cheap packaging), as well as forum posts that declare when shipping vinyl records, you need to wrap your vinyl in bubblewrap, tape, non-stick packing paper, doubly reinforced and stiffened board parcels, and then apparently you need to deploy a high-tech futuristic stasis device that negates the laws of physics, time, and delivery drivers steel-toe boots.
+There are many Blog articles (usually surrounded by ads for cheap packaging), as well as forum posts that proclaim to show you how to ship vinyl records – you need to wrap your vinyl in bubblewrap, tape, non-stick packing paper, doubly reinforced and stiffened board parcels, and then apparently you need to deploy a high-tech futuristic stasis device that negates the laws of physics, time, and delivery drivers steel-toe boots.
 I may have made the part about the stasis device up.
 But the other recommendations are also time-worn examples of taking things a little too far… (I especially love the recommendation to use a pizza box!)
 Let me explain…

 Examples of over-enthusiastic vinyl packaging advice: